malikbensalem/quiz-master/readme.md

 ## Prerequisite

 - You must have a local envirment or domain setup with Mysql
 - Have PHP 8 or above and MySql 8 or above
- - Make sure PHP short tags enabled

 ## Installation